 I want you to use these insights to develop a statement that enables you to introduce yourself, confidently and convincingly, to an employer in business, government or the charity sector.
 So take action now:

 1. Craft your introduction: On a sheet of paper write down Kevin’s four headings at intervals on the page: Identity – Struggle – Discovery – Result.
 Underneath each heading, write out some statements from your personal experience that fit into that category.
 Refine your statements until you have a clear four or five sentence story to introduce yourself to future employers.
 Once you have a basic story, you can customise your introduction for specific job opportunities.

 2. Get the book: After listening to the interview with Kevin, and writing this post, I discovered he has a 50-page book called The 60-Second Sales Hook.
 In his book Kevin shows entrepreneurs and freelancers how to apply his 4-step method to marketing their products and services, by telling a powerful story about themselves.
 But a lot of what he says is directly relevant to job applications too, because as we’ve seen in this post, applying for a job is the very essence of selling yourself!
-So download a copy of Kevin’s book for free (email address required), or buy a hard copy from Amazon for a very reasonable price, to learn more.
+You can download a copy of Kevin’s book for free (email address required).

 3. Share your story: I’d love to read the introductions that you come up with after reading this post!
 Feel free to post your introduction in a comment on this page.
 Maybe you have an even better approach to creating introductions?
 Then drop me a line through my contact page today.